BY SOFO ARCHON

 People enjoy eating fish, but most never stop for a minute to think what exactly it took for the fish they eat to end up on their plate.
-Below are some tremendously shocking facts that reveal the ugly truth about the fishing industry and which everyone should know, as pointed out by Peter Singer and Jim Mason in their eye-opening book The Ethics of What We Eat.
+Below are some tremendously shocking facts that reveal the ugly truth about the fishing industry and which everyone should know, as taken from Peter Singer’s and Jim Mason’s eye-opening book The Ethics of What We Eat.

 Prepare to be left speechless.

 - Large fish will bully and sometimes eat small fish.
 To stop this, as farmed fish grow they are sorted for size, so that the faster-growing ones are separated from the slower-growing fish.
 The sorting takes place between three and five times during the rearing process and involves netting or pumping the fish out of their cage so that they drop through a series of bars that only allow progressively smaller fish through.

 - The sorting adds to the stress endured by the salmon.
 In general, their crowded confinement gives rise to stress, abnormal behavior, sea lice infestations, abrasions, and a high death rate.

 - Those that survive the rearing process are normally starved for 7-10 days before slaughter, to empty the gut and reduce the risk of contamination of the flesh when the fish is gutted.
 Any conscious being suddenly used to receiving plenty of food at frequent intervals will suffer if the food is suddenly cut off.